smartcat-labs/cassandra-diagnostics/cassandra-diagnostics-core/COREMODULES.md

 #### Configuration

 You can specify slow query threshold (in ms) and list of keyspace.table_name for logging.
 All options are optional with default threshold of 25ms and all table logging.
 There is a slow query counter available that periodically reports the count of slow queries over the configured period.
+Two main options that impact reporting are:
+* `slowQueryReportEnabled:` Defines is each slow query will be reported (false by default)
+* `slowQueryCountReportEnabled:` Defines if slow query periodic count will be reported (true by default)

 ```
 - module: io.smartcat.cassandra.diagnostics.module.slowquery.SlowQueryModule
   measurement: slow_query #optional
   options:
     slowQueryThresholdInMilliseconds: 25 #optional
+    slowQueryReportEnabled: false #optional
-    slowQueryCountReportEnabled: false #optional
+    slowQueryCountReportEnabled: true #optional
     slowQueryCountReportPeriod: 1 #optional
     slowQueryCountReportTimeunit: MINUTES #optional
     tablesForLogging: #optional